Should backpackers be wary of ramen noodles?

 • Instant noodles made with rice, millet, or organic buckwheat can be purchased as healthier alternatives.

-• Higher protein noodles and microwave dried noodles might even be made available in the future.
+• Higher-protein noodles and microwave-dried noodles may become available in the future.

 Disclaimer: This is general nutrition advice, and you should talk with your physician before implementing any dietary or lifestyle changes.
 Always check nutrition labels and ingredient lists to ensure food items will work for you.